USD/JPY: Expected to trade in a range between 146.50 and 149.50 – UOB Group

-US Dollar (USD) could continue to rebound vs Japanese Yen (JPY), but it does not seem to have enough momentum to break above 148.80.
+US Dollar (USD) is expected to trade in a range vs Japanese Yen (JPY), most likely between 147.45 and 148.70.
 In the longer run, downward momentum has largely faded; USD is expected to trade in a range between 146.50 and 149.50, UOB Group's FX analysts Quek Ser Leang and Peter Chia note.

 Downward momentum has largely faded